-- Three oral case presentations as part of the Berkeley Optometry Resident Lecture Series.
+- Three oral case presentations as part of the Berkeley Optometry Affiliated Resident Lecture Series.

-- Submit a manuscript of publishable quality on either a case or research with approval from the Program Coordinator and Director of Affiliated Residency Programs.
+- Submit a manuscript of publishable quality on either a case or research with approval from the Program Coordinators and Director of Affiliated Residency Programs.

 - Submit a poster abstract to a major optometric conference (e.g. AAO).

 - Submission of completed patient logs as well as program and mentor evaluations.